Chlorine, Bromine & pH Testing in Pool Water

 The Phenol Red compound is used for pH testing, and DPD reagents are used for chlorine and bromine.

 Garden State Labs has tested both tablet and liquid reagents.
 We have found that when you are using fresh tablets or fresh liquid reagents you will get similarly accurate results.
 However, our experience has found that liquid reagents tend to age more rapidly than the sealed tablets.
+This aging begins when the reagent bottle is first opened.

 This disparity has caused occasion where significantly different results were obtained.
-Typically aged liquid reagents yield a lower disinfectant level than the tablet.
+Typically, aged liquid reagents yield a lower disinfectant level than the tablet.
 For example, an expired DPD liquid will give a 2.5 ppm chlorine result while the DPD tablet will give a 5.0 ppm result.